Contact Us for a Free Consultation (213) 542-0979

 DUI Watson Murder in California

-So, they were calling the teachers of those classes, and they were pulling the records to show the person was in the class, heard that, and that's how they were proving what we call this guilty knowledge.
+So, they called the teachers of those classes and pulled the records to show that the person was in the class, heard that, and that's how they were proving what we call guilty knowledge.
 Our Los Angeles criminal defense lawyers will review this topic further below.

 What is Implied Malice in DUI Murder?